apache/xalan-c/docs/samples.md

 and the volume of the cube, and enters the date and time of the transformation.
 The output appears in *foo.out*.

-Run this sample from the *ExternalFunctions* subdirectory with `ExternalFunctions`.
+Run this sample from the *ExternalFunction* subdirectory with `ExternalFunction`.

 See also: [Extension Functions](faq.md#extension-functions).